Q. What if my bike is damaged, or missing a part…will you accept it?

 A. Generally not.
 The board of directors has established the policy that only bikes having premium value in the United States relative to their value overseas may be sold.
 And in no case can the number sold during a calendar year constitute more than two percent of the total number of bikes handled in that year.

 Among the bikes which we commonly sell are collectible vintage 60s- and 70s-era high-end road bikes, collectible 1980s-era BMX bikes, and the occasional carbon and similar modern high-end road bike that would be less likely to hold up in a Third World road environment.

 We also do not sell bikes at collection events; all donated bikes must come to our warehouse and be evaluated for suitability by staff or a qualified volunteer.

 Q. You help people overseas.
 What do you do for people in need here?

 A. While our primary mission is to help people overseas better themselves through the provision of a usable bicycle, we provide bikes and other benefits in the United States, including:

 - Donated bikes for local programs – we provide a limited number of appropriate bicycles to half a dozen local programs, including adult bikes for transportation to work and children’s bicycles at holiday time.
 See Local Programs.

 - Community service – we provide tangible and rewarding community service opportunities to youth and adult alike, building individual and team skills, and raising awareness of environmental and economic development issues.
-To mention just one example, we have mentored more than 70 Boy Scouts over eight years in managing a community service project required for their Eagle rank.

 - Environment – we divert usable bicycles from the waste stream, saving costs and protecting the environment, and promote the concept of reuse and recycling more generally.